ahmadnajmi90/nexscholarsys/README.md

 - Update documentation for any changes

 ## Changelog

+### [1.6.0] - 2025-06-01
+- Replaced PHP-based Google Scholar scraping with Python-Playwright implementation
+- Added ability to automatically click "Show more" buttons to load all publications
+- Improved robustness against CAPTCHA and rate limiting
+- Added comprehensive logging for better debugging
+- Created Artisan command for Google Scholar profile management
+- Enhanced error handling and recovery mechanism for scraping failures
+- Added detailed documentation for Google Scholar scraping setup and usage

+### [1.5.1] - 2025-05-20
+- Enhanced Google Scholar integration with tabbed interface in profile editing
+- Added dedicated "Publications" tab in academician profile editor for Google Scholar data
+- Improved user experience by consolidating Google Scholar management in one place
+- Removed duplicate Google Scholar update buttons from the main profile form
+- Implemented conditional rendering of Google Scholar update button based on context
+- Reused existing backend functionality with no changes to GoogleScholarController
+- Maintained consistent UI between profile editing tabs

+### [1.5.0] - 2025-05-12
+- Separated website field into personal_website and institution_website for clearer organization
+- Added backward compatibility to preserve existing website data
+- Enhanced URL-based profile generation to use both personal and institutional websites
+- Improved profile URL management with dedicated fields for each source
+- Updated validation rules for URL fields
+- Enhanced CV generation to extract data from both personal and institutional websites

 ### [1.4.0] - 2025-05-15
 - Added user motivation collection during registration and profile completion